How to Recover from Strength Training (Without Burning Out)

 If you’re constantly tired even when working out regularly, fix your sleep before increasing your workout volume.
 Energy comes from rest, not just movement.

-Soreness: What’s Normal and What’s Not
+Muscle Soreness: What’s Normal vs Not

 Some muscle soreness (DOMS) is part of the process.
 But staying sore for days or barely being able to move after every session?
 That’s a red flag your recovery is lagging.